PoojaDhamale/Retail-Sales-Analytics-Dashboard---Power-BI/README.md

 Some analysis lives only in `SQL.sql` and isn't currently represented as a dashboard visual — noted here for transparency:

-- **RFM Customer Segmentation:** Every customer is scored into quartiles on Recency, Frequency, and Monetary value, then grouped into segments (Champions, High Value, At Risk/Churning, Medium Value) with revenue share per segment.
-This lives in the RFM CTE pipeline (Query 19) but has no corresponding chart in Power BI yet.
+- **RFM Customer Segmentation:** Every customer is scored into quartiles on Recency, Frequency, and Monetary value, then grouped into segments (Champions, High Value, At Risk/Churning, Medium Value) with revenue share per segment..
-- **Customer Lifetime Value (CLV):** Per-customer lifetime spend, calculated but not visualized.
+- **Customer Lifetime Value (CLV):** Per-customer lifetime spend.
-- **Month-over-Month Revenue Growth:** Calculated via `LAG()` (Query 21), available in SQL output only.
+- **Month-over-Month Revenue Growth:** Calculated via `LAG()`.

-A natural next step would be to add an RFM segment chart and a CLV distribution to the dashboard so these insights are explorable interactively, not just queryable.

 ---